Governance and Legal

 The pathway to becoming a Federated EGA node includes governance/legal steps (red, top-right path) that must be completed:

-• Contact FEGA with intent to join.
-This step can be accomplished by engaging in the ELIXIR FHD Community (“How do I start?”) or by contacting Mallory Freeberg or Amy Curwin.
+- Contact FEGA with intent to join.
+This step can be accomplished by reaching out directly at fega-info@lists.ega-archive.org or by engaging in the ELIXIR FHD Community (“How do I start?”).

 4. Explore additional resources